dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/wpf-and-win32-interoperation.md

 - <xref:System.Windows.Interop.HwndHost> does not support the <xref:System.Windows.UIElement.Opacity%2A> property (alpha blending).
 If content inside the <xref:System.Windows.Interop.HwndHost> performs <xref:System.Drawing> operations that include alpha information, that is itself not a violation, but the <xref:System.Windows.Interop.HwndHost> as a whole only supports Opacity = 1.0 (100%).

-- <xref:System.Windows.Interop.HwndHost> will appear on top of other [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] elements in the same top-level window.
+- <xref:System.Windows.Interop.HwndHost> will appear on top of other WPF elements in the same top-level window.
 However, a <xref:System.Windows.Controls.ToolTip> or <xref:System.Windows.Controls.ContextMenu> generated menu is a separate top-level window, and so will behave correctly with <xref:System.Windows.Interop.HwndHost>.

 - <xref:System.Windows.Interop.HwndHost> does not respect the clipping region of its parent <xref:System.Windows.UIElement>.
 This is potentially an issue if you attempt to put an <xref:System.Windows.Interop.HwndHost> class inside a scrolling region or <xref:System.Windows.Controls.Canvas>.